 There is no doubt that the most important part of this process is the way you introduce the purpose of mid-semester evaluations to your class.
 Being positive and enthusiastic about the process is essential and can serve to reduce any anxiety students may have about thoughtfully and truthfully completing the evaluations.
 Presenting the mid-semester evaluation as another tool you can use to gauge student learning and identify specific challenges students may be facing can help students understand the value of this exercise.

 If you elect to use an online delivery system, we highly recommend an NYU survey service called Qualtrics.
 Qualtrics is a tool for creating and administering web-based surveys for research, teaching, and administrative needs.
 It is available to NYU faculty, staff, and students as part of a university-wide license that is managed and supported by NYU Data Services.
 Qualtrics is available to all faculty members under the NYU Home “Research” tab.
 The process for creating and administering the survey is relatively easy and intuitive.
 Qualtrics training and support are available at the following link: http://guides.nyu.edu/survey.
 If you need tech support, you should contact the Learning and Teaching Nexus (firstname.lastname@example.org).
 The benefit of using this system is that it ensures anonymity of student responses.
 If you decide to use another online tool, you must be absolutely certain that the tool protects students’ anonymity.

 Paper and Pencil Evaluation System

 If you elect a paper and pencil option for completion of mid-semester evaluations, you must use a process that ensures the anonymity of student responses.
-Any submission of surveys through NYU classes is not anonymous.
+Any submission of surveys through the NYU Learning Management System is not anonymous.

 A mix of qualitative and quantitative questions is recommended for the following reasons: